Rock hit man on head as he drove out of Yosemite park

-A man injured when a second massive rock fall plunged in Yosemite was driving out of the park when rock and rubble broke through the sunroof of his SUV and a rock hit him in the head, his wife said.
+A man injured in the second massive rock fall at Yosemite was driving out of the park when rock and rubble broke through the sunroof of his SUV, hitting him in the head, his wife said.

 Television images show Jim Evans, of Naples, Florida, conscious and his wife holding a jacket around his bloody head.